DKMS/Hapl-o-Mat/README.md

 ##Requirements
 Installing Hapl-o-Mat requires a C++ compiler with C++11 support.
-To produce the required data on HLA nomenclature python is required.
+To produce the required data on HLA nomenclature python (version 2 or 3) is required.

 ##Installing under Linux
 Get Hapl-o-Mat via